econ-ark/HARK/examples/Aiyagari-Deep/README.md

 # Aiyagari Model - Deep Learning based Algorithm

-We solve Aiyagri model with Poisson income process with a neural network.
+1. We solve Aiyagri model with Poisson income process with a neural network.
 (It takes around 4 minutes to finish training)

-The pertinent file for step-by-step illustration is "Aiyagari-Deep_Poisson.ipynb".

 For results only, run the following commands
 1. Set current directory as working directory with